hamammh/Dockers/README.md

 # Dockers

-this is first git repositry of Docker. this repository have python project wich well be used
+this is first git repositry of Docker. this repository have python project witch well be used to understand GIT command